LightningCreations/LCLib-CXX/docs/FullSpecification.md

 Copyright (C) 2020 Lightning Creations and Connor Horman

 This document is released under the terms of the GNU Free Documentation License, with no front-cover texts, no back-cover texts, and no invariant sections.
-See §17 for details.

 ## §1 Introduction [intro]